 The Federal Trust has no allegiance to any political party.
 It is registered as a charity for the purposes of education and research.
 The Federal Trust draws on an impressive variety of intellectual resources.
 Its Patrons and Council Members are prominent individuals from a wide range of backgrounds and professions.
 Its Research Fellows and staff combine expertise in diverse disciplines including law, finance, economics and politics.
 The Federal Trust also attracts for its publications and projects the regular help of well-regarded outside experts and practitioners.
 As a result of the varied expertise on which it draws, the Trust is able to reflect in its work a broad spectrum of ideas and approaches to the questions of national and international governance in which it is interested.

-- “Brexit – By Royal Appointment?”, Andrew Blick (The Federal Trust, United Kingdom)
+- Video Podcast: “Brexit – So little said, so much to say”, Brendan Connelly (The Federal Trust, United Kingdom)

 - “Exploiting and transcending the Johnson binary: the prospects for an electoral pact”, Andrew Blick (The Federal Trust, United Kingdom)